woohgit/woocommerce-otpbank-payment-gateway/README.md

 The plugin supports the 3 step payment via the [OTP Bank](https://www.otpbank.hu/).
 The customer will be redirected to the OTP's secure website and the payment will be made there.

+## Installation

+Download the [latest stable version](https://github.com/woohgit/woocommerce-otpbank-payment-gateway/releases/latest) and install it simply just like any other WordPress / WooCommerce plugin.

 ## Configuration options